How to Make a Steampunk Robot (and Teach Your Kids About Science)

-Even the most frivolous craft project can teach your kids more than just how to use scissors and glue things together.
+Every craft project has the potential to teach your kids more than just how to use scissors and glue.

 This Steampunk inspired robot, for example, uses a sneaky counterweight to defy gravity, and is a fun way to explore balance and gravity.